ericyuxuanye/Quizzy/examples/README.md

 # Examples

-Open the files in this directory using the Quizzy app to load the example quizzez
+Open the files in this directory using the Quizzy app to load the example quizzes